MCT-master/MCT4024-MCT4025/Workshop 9 - Networked device control and Synchronization with OSC/README.md

 Pure Data:

-- [mrpeach](https://github.com/pd-externals/mrpeach) - download the library from the "Find Externals" tab in PD.
+- [mrpeach](https://github.com/pd-externals/mrpeach) - Download the library from the "Find Externals" tab in PD.

+# How To Run

+...